nibreh/yellow-theme-lateral/README.md

 ## Is it responsive?

 Sidebar is displayed at the top on mobile device.
+Otherwise, you can install the [burger menu](https://github.com/richi/yellow-plugin-burger-menu) by Richi.

 ## How to use a central sidebar?